Antisocial Behaviour and Hate Incident Policy

 1. Introduction

-Reading Borough Council’s Housing Service is committed to reducing anti-social behaviour in the borough.
+Reading Borough Council’s Housing Service is committed to reducing ASB in the borough.
 We know that by improving the environment in which our residents live we will create a brighter future for communities across Reading.

 2. Aims

-How we will deal with ASB on a day-to-day basis is set out in our ASB Procedure, which sets out a 6-stage process to deal with anti-social behaviour.
-This process is designed to be flexible, to enable officers to skip parts of it or do things in a different order to protect witnesses and solve the problem.
+How we deal with ASB on a day-to-day basis is explained in our ASB Procedure and sets out a 6- stage process.
+This process is designed to be flexible, to enable Officers to ensure the process remains victim focused.

-3. Tackling Anti-Social Behaviour at Reading Borough Council: An Overview
+3. Tackling Antisocial Behaviour and Hate Incidents in Reading – An Overview

 Our Role as a Social Landlord

-The Anti-Social Behaviour Act 2003 sets out powers that the council has to deal with ASB issues affecting the properties managed by Reading Borough Council.
-As a landlord, we have different duties and powers to those we have to deal with ASB in the wider community.
+The Anti-Social Behaviour Act 2003 sets out the powers Reading Borough Council has to deal with ASB issues affecting the properties we manage.
+As a landlord, we have different duties and powers to those we have when dealing with ASB and Hate Incidents in the wider community.
 The powers we can use and in which circumstances are set out in the ASB Procedure document.

-Our Role as a statutory member of Reading’s Community Safety Partnership.
+Our Role as a Local Authority and statutory member of Reading’s Community Safety Partnership

 4. Definition of Anti-Social Behaviour

-When assessing if a case should be fully investigated, Reading’s Community Safety Partnership definition of ASB will be applied, which is as follows:
+ASB can mean different things to different people and there is no one single definition, however, when assessing if a case should be fully investigated, Reading’s Community Safety Partnership definition of ASB will be applied:

 “Behaviour causing damage, disturbance, distress, harm or fear which has a significant impact on people’s lifestyles, routines or their environment.
 Persistence, intensity and the number of incidents involved are relevant factors.
 The behaviour need not be a breach of the criminal law.”